nschloe/pipdate/README.md

 This can, for example, be used by module authors to notify users of upgrades of their own modules.

-Additionally, pipdate provides the little command-line helper tool `pipdate` and `pipdate3` for upgrading _all_ pip/pip3-installed packages.

 ### Installation